testomatio/check-tests/README.md

 ## Usage

-Once this action is enabled GitHub a bot will create a comment for each Pull Request with a list of all changed tests.
+Once this action is enabled, bot will create a comment for each Pull Request with a list of all changed tests.

 This information is useful to: